Schools complain student climate strikes affecting their ability to teach kids apathy - The Beaverton

 Schools complain student climate strikes affecting their ability to teach kids apathy

-CALGARY – As millions of youths all over the world strike to demand action on the climate crisis, schools are concerned that the outpouring of is undoing all the they’ve put in to create apathetic individuals.
+CALGARY – As millions of youths all over the world strike to demand action on the climate crisis, schools are concerned that the outpouring of is undoing all the work they’ve put in to create apathetic individuals.

 “The education system does its best to crush ’s independent drive and instill a spirit of indifference,” said teacher Joan Kellerman.
 “But somehow they’re tapping into reserves of passion we weren’t aware of.
 I blame the internet.”